Beginner Salsa ClassesYour Quickest Route To Looking Good On The Dancefloor

 I’m going to tell you the truth here.

-Not because I want to scare you into not coming, but because I want you to be prepared.
+Not because I want to scare you into not even starting, but because I want you to be prepared.

 Only a small percentage of beginners make it past their first two or three Salsa classes.